 A Chris Dagnall brace, plus goals from David Mirfin and Martyn Woolford secured victory on that day and Scunthorpe fans will hope for more of the same this time around.

-Out of a total of 21 matches played between the two sides, Sheffield United have a slightly better record than the Iron, winning eight compared to Scunthorpe’s six, with seven draws between the two sides.
+Out of a total of 22 matches played between the two sides, Sheffield United have a slightly better record than the Iron, winning eight compared to Scunthorpe’s six, with eight draws between the two sides.

 Ahead of the game, see our article on the matchday officials, as well as the betting preview, picking the best odds from the league’s official sponsor, Sky Bet.

-If you cannot make it to Sheffield to see if the Iron can continue their rise up Sky Bet League One, keep track of the action by tuning into the club’s official social media channels or the official website, with live updates available from kick-off.
+If you cannot make it to Bramall Lane to see if the Iron can secure three vital points and climb up the League One table, keep track of the action by tuning into the club’s official social media channels or the official website, with live updates available from kick-off.